Diary Major John Kevin Lloyd - 1942-1945 - Part 12

 officer.
 48 men arrived from

-Kanchanabury and 1 from Shamburyayat.
+[[Kanchanaburi?]] and 1 from Thanbyuzayat.

-Swam about 700-800 yds
+Swam about 700-800 yds.

-Am eating many [[?]] now.
+Am eating my peanuts now.

 This food certainly stirs one

-up - even sexually.
+up, even sexually.
 No wonder

 the monkeys at the zoo do

-things publically which they
+things publically what they

 should not do.
-Order, courter-order
+Order counterorder

-"ad infinitum" concerning
+"Ad infinitum" concerning

 our movement out of this